wouterd/docker-maven-plugin/README.md

     the image will be retained after the container is stopped.
 - `<registry>` captures the host name and port of a private Docker registry, to which the image should be pushed, optional.

+## `stop-containers` goal
+The `stop-containers` goal allows you to stop and clean up any containers that were created with the plugin.
+The `logs` parameter allows you to specify a folder where the logs of the containres need to go.
+They will be saved as `[container name].log`.
+If you don't specify a folder, no logs will be saved.

 ## `commit-containers` goal
 The `commit-containers` goals allows you to persist the state of a container to an image.
 Below is an example snippet.